 Since 2010, AIIM has conducted World Paper Free Day on November 6th.
 This event is mainly focused on drawing the attention of organizations to the problem of paper being wasted.

-This year, for each organization registered for the event AIIM will make a donation to One Laptop per Child, a non-profit organization offering laptops for children in developing countries.
+In 2015, for each organization registered for the event AIIM will make a donation to One Laptop per Child, a non-profit organization offering laptops for children in developing countries.

 But, what can you personally do this day to make your personal life paper free and celebrate World Paper Free Day?